AtomBread/Atom-s-Quest-IL2CPP-Starter-Guide/README.md

 #### What you will need

-1. somewhat knowledge of C++
+1. Somewhat knowledge of C++
-2. a sideload ready PC/Quest
+2. A sideload ready PC/Quest
-3. around 10 minutes of your time reading
+3. Around 10 minutes of your time reading
+4. A link cable ( can be the one that came with quest )
+5. A Pc with a Cable-C port
+6. Bread